herotechcourse/kotlin-lotto-precourse/README.md

         - Show an error message
         - Prompt the user to enter the correct number again **at this stage**

-- **Program can compare the user's numbers with the winning combination and splits tickets in six buckets:**
+- **Program compares the user's numbers with the winning combination and splits tickets in six buckets:**
     1. 6 matches
     2. 5 matches + bonus number
     3. 5 matches